bregnery/signal_production_2023/README.md

 ## Experimental

-A common mishap is that a part of you TreeMaker jobs fail.
+A common mishap is that a part of your TreeMaker jobs fail.
-In that case, you only want to resubmit jobs for the failed MINIAOD -> TreeMaker cases, and you need to know which MINIAOD files still need to ntupled.
+In that case, you only want to resubmit jobs for the failed MINIAOD -> TreeMaker cases, so you need to know which MINIAOD files still need to ntupled.
 The script [prep_treemaker_infile.sh](prep_treemaker_infile.sh) is a utility to compute this list:

 ```bash